 |

-This is a Raspberry Pi computer the size of a credit
+This is a Raspberry Pi computer the size of a creditcard.
+This is a great tool for building electronic projects

 since it makes it easy to connect computers to the outside